SteadyCadence/api-docs/content/06-records.md

 ###Relationship (Tenure) Categories

 Relationships fall into one of the following categories.
-The abbreviations on the left are what you'd use when modifying or reading a tenure relationship using the API:
+The abbreviations on the left are what you'd use when modifying or reading a relationship using the API:

 Abbreviation | What it Represents
 ---|---